- Can I appeal my financial aid award due to COVID hardships?

 What happens to my bill if I switch to remote learning after initially living on campus?

-If you switch to remote learning after the first day of classes, the charge for room and board will be refunded as per the rates on the college's advertised refund schedule.
-Additional financial aid will not be available for the portion of the room and board that is not refunded.
+If you switch to remote learning after the first day of classes, the charges for room and board and fees will be refunded as per the rates on the college's advertised refund schedule.
+If you are on financial aid, your vassar scholarship will be adjusted to reflect your new, reduced cost of attendance.

 Can I still participate in Work Study if I am studying remotely this fall?